Lady Techsters have uphill battle for postseason

 Montgomery led the Ladies to the program's first winning season in 13 years in 2004 and a program record-tying 36 victories as Centenary captured the Mid-Continent Conference Tournament championship and advanced to the school's first ever NCAA Tournament.
 Centenary led top-ranked Arizona late in the game before eventually falling 2-1 to the Wildcats.

 The following season saw Montgomery and the Ladies win 31 games, capture their second straight Mid-Continent Tournament title and return to the NCAA Tournament.
 One six-year stretch in Shreveport saw Centenary win 30 or more games five times.
 During his time at Centenary, Montgomery coached 23 all-conference players, two conference newcomers of the year, one conference pitcher of the year, two conference tournament MVPs and several conference all-tournament players.

 Following Centenary's decision to drop down to Division III, Montgomery accepted the head coaching position at Northern Colorado where he led the program to back-to-back second place finishes in the Pacific Coast Softball Conference Mountain Division (2nd place) each season while being named the PCSC Mountain Division Coach of the Year in 2011.
 The 2012 team won a school record 25 games and broke 21 school records, including wins, batting average and extra base hits.

-Prior to his collegiate coaching experience, Montgomery served as the softball coach at Lafayette (Kent.)
+Prior to his collegiate coaching experience, Montgomery served as the softball coach at Lafayette (Ky.)
 High School where he won seven district titles, five regional titles and one state championship title while posting a 170-73 record.